 The IILM Sukūk consist in liquidity management instruments with the following characteristics:

-The IILM short term certificates are rated based on the structured finance rating methodology by S&P and carries a short-term foreign currency rating of “A-1” as of today.
-Therefore, each series drawn from the programme carries the “A-1” rating.
+The IILM short term certificates are rated based on the structured finance rating methodology by S&P and and Fitch Ratings, which carries a short-term foreign currency rating of “A-1” and “F1” respectively.
+Therefore, each series drawn from the programme carries the “A-1” and “F1” ratings.

 No, the IILM Corporation plays the role of the Programme Administrator of the short-term issuance programme.
 The IILM Sukūk is not issued by the IILM Corporation but by the IILM “Issuer” SPV.

 The IILM asset-backed commercial paper is a short-term vehicle with maturity date up to 364 days.
 Each short-term Sukūk is backed by a pool of highly rated Sovereign Assets.

 Therefore, the ability to serve the profit rate and the principal of the IILM Sukūk relies on the income generated by the asset pool and the principal repayment at the maturity of each asset.

 Two SPVs (“Holding” and “Issuer”) based in Luxembourg under the program are set-up to ring-fence the underlying assets for the benefit of certificate holders.
 “Holding” SPV’s role is to acquire and hold the assets, funded by Investment Contribution from “Issuer” SPV, which raises funding through the issuance of short-term certificates via the Primary Dealers.